joaomj/code-reviewer-mcp/README.md

 Planned improvements and features:

-- [ ] Support for private repositories
 - [ ] Draft pull request analysis
 - [ ] Customizable review templates
 - [ ] Support for multiple AI models (OpenAI, Claude, etc.)
 - [ ] File-specific feedback
-- [ ] Integration with GitHub Checks API
 - [ ] Rate limiting and caching

 ## Contributing

-Pull requests are welcome. **For major changes, please open an issue first** to discuss what you would like to change.
+Suggestions are welcome. **Please open an issue first** to discuss what you would like to change.